facebook/react-native/packages/rn-tester-e2e/README-describedAllFoldersAndFiles.md

 Jest and wdio setup file

 ## package.json
-all external dependecies and project parameters
+all external dependencies and project parameters